nils-n/city-cycling/README.md

 - Seasonal Products are being presented first when visiting the general shop page
 - Comments and average product ratings are displayed to every shop user, but only signed-in users are allowed to express their opinion about their purchased items using comments and ratings
 - The overall site aims to create a positive emotion and the user should feel that their are interacting with a high-quality website, engaging them to spend more time and money on the site and to create a user profile.
-- A frontend implementation using `Tailwind CSS` ensures a modern, professional and clean look that aims to create a positive feeling when interacting with the elements on the site.
+- A mobile-first implementation using `Tailwind` ensures a modern, professional and clean look that aims for best UX on smaller devices in order to account for the fact that ca. `60%` of users will access the shop via mobile devices

 ### Opportunities